 Why this drink works

 If mixing apple and coffee together doesn’t sound super appealing to you at first, don’t worry!
 Just like with pumpkin spice drinks, it’s more about the spices than the actual apple flavor.

 Traditionally, apple pie uses cinnamon and nutmeg as the base spices.
 Then, based on preference, you may see cardamom, allspice or ginger added also.
 All of those spices pair well with espresso and make this drink delicious.

 Ingredients in this drink

-This recipe has the classic ingredients you’d use for a latte or macchiato-style drink: syrup, espresso, milk, and toppings.
+This recipe has the classic ingredients you would use for a latte or macchiato-style drink: syrup, espresso, milk, and toppings.

 Starbucks uses apple brown sugar syrup as the base flavor for this drink.
 If you want to make this syrup at home, check out the apple brown sugar simple syrup recipe I’ve created.